-- 1.71.
+- 1.66.
 (SDE: Board of Education Funds) For the current fiscal year, the Department of Education is authorized to carry forward funds appropriated in Part IA, Section 1, II.
 Board of Education.
 The State Board of Education is permitted to utilize these funds for innovative educational opportunities and projects.
-The Board of Education shall develop guidelines and publish them on the board's website. - 1.72.
-(SDE: Proceeds from Sale of Bus Shop & Boat) For the current fiscal year the Department of Education is authorized to retain any funds received from the sale of any bus shop and the sale of the state- owned boat and expend those funds for transportation purposes. - 1.73.
-(SDE: Transition Funds to Districts) Funds appropriated in Part IA, Section 1, X. Aid to School Districts, A. Aid to School Districts, EFA Transition Payments, are to be distributed to school districts eligible to receive transition funds.
-The funds will be disbursed in an amount equal to the net aggregate decrease in funding realized by a district as a result of changes to the EFA funding formula. - (A) Districts eligible for transition payments in the prior fiscal year are eligible to receive one-half of the transition payment received in Fiscal Year 2014-15, subject to the limitations of item (B) of this section.
+The Board of Education shall develop guidelines and publish them on the board's website. - 1.67.
+(SDE: Proceeds from Sale of Bus Shop & Boat) For the current fiscal year the Department of Education is authorized to retain any funds received from the sale of any bus shop and the sale of the state-owned boat and expend those funds for transportation purposes. - 1.68.
+(SDE: First Steps 4K Technology) During the current fiscal year, South Carolina Office of First Steps to School Readiness is authorized to expend up to \$75,000 from the four-year-old kindergarten carry forward funds to purchase electronic devices for the administration of required school readiness assessments to children enrolled in the full-day 4K program in private centers in the current fiscal year.
+The State Office of First Steps may purchase one device, which would be the property of the Office of First